Towards Real-Time Advancement of Underwater Visual Quality with GAN: Approach

 \subsubsection{Adversarial Loss}

-As the input condition, the original underwater image fed into $G$ is denoted as $x$, and $G$ generates $y$ with noise $z$, i.e., $G(x,z)\to y$.
-The original conditional adversarial loss is sigmoid cross entropy:

-The generator $G$ attempts to minimize the objective, whereas $D$ attempts to maximize it.
-Hence, we have $G^*=\arg\min_G\max_D\mathcal L_{cGAN}(G,D)$.
-However, Mao \emph{et al.} stated that (\ref{eqn:BCE}) may lead to a vanishing gradients problem during the training process, and they advocated using least squares generative adversarial networks (LSGANs) \cite{bib:Ma16}, whose loss function is the following least squares form:
+As the input condition, the original underwater image fed into $G$ is denoted as $x$, and $G$ tries to generate ``real'' sample $y$ with noise $z$, i.e., $G(x,z)\to y$.
+The original conditional adversarial loss is a form of cross entropy \cite{bib:Is16}.
+However, Mao \emph{et~al.} stated that the cross entropy may lead to a problem with vanishing gradient during training, and they advocated the use of least squares generative adversarial networks (LSGANs) \cite{bib:Ma16}, whose loss function is the following least squares form:

-In this paper, LSGANs is employed for high training efficiency, and $a=1, b=0$ are the labels of the real or synthesized data, respectively.
+where $p_{data}(x,y),p_z(z)$ represent $x-y$ joint distribution and noise distribution, respectively.
+Hence, the LSGANs is employed for efficiency, and $a=1, b=0$ are the labels of the real or synthesized data, respectively.